schemedoc/surveys/surveys/RedundantImports.md

 The R6RS effectively forbids REPLs.

 In some cases, indicated by "bug?", the observed behavior appears to indicate a bug that's unrelated to the issue tested here.

-See also the list of real and potential [conflicts between SRFIs](SrfiInteroperability).